camunda/feel-scala/CONTRIBUTING.md

 ### Adding a new built-in function

-The built-in functions are grouped by their main argument type, following the DMN specification.

 Example: Add a new string function `reverse(value: string): string`

 * Implement the function in [StringBuiltinFunctions.scala](src/main/scala/org/camunda/feel/impl/builtin/StringBuiltinFunctions.scala)
+  * Note: the built-in functions are grouped by their main argument type
   * Add a new private method `reverseFunction` and use the method `builtinFunction()`
   * `params` returns the argument list: `params = List("value")`
   * `invoke` is called when the function is invoked